TomK86/Java-Projects/SplitTheBill/README.md

 ### About Me

 My name is Tom Kelly, and I make cool stuff with code.
 If you'd like to get in touch with me, please feel free to email me at [TomK0874@gmail.com](mailto:TomK0874@gmail.com).
 If you'd like to see some of my other projects, take a look at my [public GitHub repository](https://github.com/TomK86?tab=repositories).

+### Legal

+Android, Google Play and the Google Play logo are trademarks of Google Inc.

 ### Screenshots